So, sofa. What shall I do with you? Recover you? Slipcover you? Or send you to the frat boys?

 You have many options for fabric in your new sofa and most manufacturers give you several fabric options for each style of sofa.
 From velvety soft and durable microfiber to super soft chenille to faux leather and leather, the colors, stain resistance, and comfort levels of upholstery fabrics has greatly increased over the last fifteen years.

 You can basically choose anything you really like in whatever color you prefer because they can now all be treated with anti-soil and anti-stain finishes!
 Look for finishes that are applied at the factory such as “Zepel”, “Scotchguard” or “Teflon”.
 These products are technically flourochemicals and are not necessarily eco friendly, but they will make your furniture last longer and that in itself points the way to re-use, so it balances out.

-Bear in mind, that if you steam clean or use any type of upholstery cleaner, you are removing the stain protectant! (this is true of carpeting, too, by the way) If you clean your upholstered pieces, you will need to re-apply the stain protectant, or have a cleaning service do it professionally.
+Bear in mind, that if you steam clean or use any type of upholstery cleaner, you are removing the stain protectant! (this is true of , too, by the way) If you clean your upholstered pieces, you will need to re-apply the stain protectant, or have ado it professionally.

 To get these stain protection options, you will have to pay an up charge, but it's definitely worth it.
 Many retailers, such as Haverty’s, offer protection plans for an additional fee, which is based on the product you purchase.
 Haverty’s “Gold Furniture Protection Plan” warranty’s against accidental stains and other types of damages.
 Be sure to research this option fully on-line and ask questions at the point of purchase.